Medical Device Plating

 - Corrosion Resistance – There are certain types of medical devices that must be repeatedly used, However, constant cleaning can often promote corrosion over time.
 That is why medical device plating are often used to help slow corrosion and extend the lifespan of this equipment.

-- Strength – Electroplating medical instruments and devices can strengthen welds and promote more reliable adhesion It is especially effective when welding dissimilar metals such as nickel titanium and stainless steel.
+- Strength – Electroplating medical instruments and devices can strengthen welds and promote more reliable adhesion It is especially effective when welding dissimilar metals such as nickel-titanium and stainless steel.

-- Catheter Braid Coatings – Medical implant coatings, such as those used on catheters helps to improve accuracy during the insertion of the catheter and provides improved kink resistance.
+- Catheter Braid Coatings – Medical implant coatings, such as those used on catheters helps to improve accuracy during the insertion of the catheter and provide improved kink resistance.
 This provides a more comfortable experience for the patient.